AdobeDocs/mobile-services.fr-FR/help/android/metrics.md

    Populated by `trackLocation` methods.

-   * Paramètres de données contextuelles Analytics/Target :
+   * Paramètres Analytics Context Data/Target :

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caractéristiques d'Audience Manager :
+   * Caractéristiques d’Audience Manager :

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`